-This is scarily good.
+This recipe for white chocolate and green tea fudge is scarily good.
 I fell in love with the recipe the minute I clapped eyes on it.
-The white chocolate and cream are at the fore front of this recipe.
+The white chocolate and cream are at the forefront of this recipe.

 So now there is a recipe that combines both.
 How exciting is this?

-I have failed miserably with sugar work in the past (nougat and marshmallows), and haven’t really made fudge before, but with my sucrometre in my armoury, off I went.
+I have failed miserably with sugar work in the past (nougat and marshmallows), and haven’t really made fudge before, but with my candy thermometre in my armoury, off I went.

 You will need: